FAA imposes restrictions on Boeing 787s powered by some Rolls engines

 Boeing spokesman Paul Bergman said the FAA and EASA directives mandate action that Boeing and Rolls-Royce previously recommended to the fleet, including additional inspections of the blades.

-A Rolls-Royce spokesperson, via email, said the engine maker is still developing plans for inspections with each affected airline.
+A Rolls-Royce spokesperson, via email, said the engine-maker is still developing plans for inspections with each affected airline.

 “We expect intense activity to inspect engines and carry out the maintenance required to continue for the rest of this year,” the spokesperson said.
 “We recognise that this will result in additional disruption for airlines, which we sincerely regret.”